farhan-haroon/SimExCpp/README.md

 # - the topic ros2_control's diff_drive_controller actually listens on.
 ros2 launch husky_ur10_cam navigation.launch.py use_sim_time:=true

-# Action server the coverage node calls into
+# The search agent, exposed as a FindObject action server (the tool)
 ros2 run husky_ur10_cam object_search_action_server.py

-# Drives the base around the whole map, searching as it goes
+# The orchestrator: drives the base around the whole map, calling the
+# search agent at each new cell
 ros2 launch stc_cpp stc.launch.py
 ```

-Whether coverage pauses to search is controlled by `enable_object_search`
+Whether the orchestrator calls the agent at all is controlled by
-in `all_params.yaml` (see [Configuration](#configuration)) - `false` there
+`enable_object_search` in `all_params.yaml` (see
+[Configuration](#configuration)) - `false` there runs plain coverage with
-runs plain coverage with no `FindObject` calls at all.
-Point `stc.launch.py`
+no `FindObject` calls at all.
+Point `stc.launch.py` at your own copy of the
-at your own copy of the file with `params_file:=/path/to/override.yaml` to
+file with `params_file:=/path/to/override.yaml` to change it without
-change it without touching the checked-in one.
+touching the checked-in one.

 Add a `MarkerArray` RViz display on `/found_objects_markers` (Fixed Frame =
 `map`) to watch finds accumulate as the robot covers the map.